travisjeffery/ClangFormat-Xcode/README.md

 I.e., you press `command-s` and the file is formatted and wrote to disk.

-In the menu, open Edit > Clang Format > Click Format on save (a checkmark appears in this menu item indicicating that the feature is active.)
+In the menu, open Edit > Clang Format > Click Format on save (a checkmark appears in this menu item indicating that the feature is active.)

+### Format on build

+I.e., you press `command-b` and the file is formatted and wrote to disk.

+In the menu, open Edit > Clang Format > Click Enable format on build (the menu item changes to Disable format on build).
+Format on save must be enabled to enable format on build.

 ### Assign keyboard shortcuts